Round Guide Rails VS Square Guide Rails for CNC Routers

 Before the advent of Square guide rails, Round guide rails were expected to satisfy every linear motion-control situation.
 And for many years, they did so admirably.
 But as CNC router tool users demanded closer tolerances for certain jobs, CNC router makers favored the classical method of milling and scraping ways.
 Round guide rails were used for peripheral equipment when they couldn't meet tolerance requirements.

-To attain this accuracy, they need supports only at the ends, although many are supported at several points or along their full length.
+To attain this accuracy, they need support only at the ends, although many are supported at several points or along their full length.
 This lets the rails cross over gaps without a problem, and safely go from one support to another.
 When the round-rail system requires only a shaft-rail assembly (a shaft, a rail, or a shaft and two end-supported blocks with four pillow blocks) the preparation cost is less than the square rail.
 Generally, round-rail installation is relatively easy and inexpensive.
-And service and replacement favors the round rail.
+And Service and replacement favor the round rail.

 Square Guide Rails (Profile Guide Rails)